Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Results and Discussion

-The evaluation of {Deeper} comes with a set of threats to construct, internal, and external validity of the results.\\ \textbf{\textit{Construct validity:}} The choices of the fitness function---the distance of the car position from the center of the lane---and also the metrics used for calculating the sparseness and indicating the diversity of the test scenarios---weighted Levenshtein distance---in this study are domain-specific.
-However, we have based our choices on the sound metrics adopted by other research works in the literature \cite{panichella2021sbst, gambi2019asfault, riccio2020model}.\\ \textbf{\textit{Internal validity:}} The randomized nature of the used bio-inspired algorithms could be a source of threats to the internal validity of the results.
-In this regard, we follow the guidelines given by Arcuri and Briand \cite{arcuri2014hitchhiker} for the evaluation and analysis of the results, and mitigate this threat by running the experiments multiple times (e.g., 5 times in SET1 and 10 times in SET2), reporting the distribution and statistics of the results (e.g., using Box plots to show the results), using same algorithm settings, e.g., population size, crossover and mutation probabilities, in the proposed test generators.\\ \textbf{\textit{External validity:}} The choice of the test subject system is a potential threat to the external validity of the results.
-However, the test system in this study is one of the main and commonly used systems in self-driving cars, and furthermore different ML models with various quality levels (i.e., different accuracy levels) could be deployed within the BeamNG.AI agent, and in this regard, the proposed test scenario generation techniques can still be used.
+\textbf{\textit{External validity:}} The choice of the test subject system is a potential threat to the external validity of the results.
+However, the test system in this study is one of the commonly used systems in self-driving cars \cite{nguyen2022crisce, birchler2022cost, birchler2022single}, and furthermore different ML models with various quality levels (i.e., different accuracy levels) could be deployed within the BeamNG.AI agent \cite{riccio2020model}, and in this regard, the proposed test scenario generation techniques can still be used.
 Nonetheless, it still offers one type of DL-based systems in self-driving cars, and further studies are required to address the testing of other DL-driven systems, meanwhile, we also keep the tool open for extensions, for example, to support the execution of test scenarios in other simulators.